Elmer125/Elmer125/readme.md

 ### Hello! 👋👋👋

 My name is Elmer Mauricio Marulanda, junior developer and electronic engineer student.
-I love learning new things and self-taught.
+I love learning new things and passionate about technology.

 ## Skills